Hit enter after type your search item

 $ git clean -d -i

-This command displays the untracked files and directories to be removed (so giving you chance for reviewing).
+This command displays the untracked files and directories to be removed (so giving you a chance to review).

 Git untracked folder

-Similarly, for removing untracked folders and files immediately, you may also use this command:
+Similarly, to remove untracked folders and files immediately, you may also use this command:

 $ git clean -d –f